KovalevEvgeny/kaggle-fraud-detection/README.md

 ## Model description

 Throughout the competition, we created various models which used different data preprocessing techniques, sets of hyperparameters and random seeds.
 For the final solution, we selected 20 LightGBM models and 5 Catboost models.
-Using LightGBM, we stacked them.
+Using LightGBM, we stacked them all.
 Finally, we postprocessed the result.

 Model scheme: